Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Low-voltage phase-slips regime

 The physical reason for the classical phase slips is well-known [see, for example, Ref.~\onlinecite{Pop2010}] and explained in Fig.~\ref{fig:phase_slips2} by considering the adiabatic limit corresponding to small $V$.
 The Josephson energy of the system takes the form:

 where $\tilde \varphi_i = \tilde \varphi + \delta \varphi_i $. $\sum \limits_i \delta \varphi_i = 0$ and $\tilde \varphi = 2eV t/N \hbar - \varphi_{0}$ is the externally applied phase equally distributed between all JJs shifted by the anomalous phase shift $\varphi_0$, which is the same for all JJs in the adiabatic approximation.
 The energy is shown in Fig.~\ref{fig:phase_slips2}(a).
 It is a multi-valued function of $\tilde \varphi$.
 The unstable with respect to phase-slips parts of the energy branches are shown by dashed lines.
 The higher energetically unfavorable parts of the branches are partially metastable.
 As a result the jumps between the branches occur later their crossing points $\omega_J t = (2k+1)\pi/N$, where $k=0,\pm 1,...$.
 Due to this fact the dependence $I(\tilde \varphi)$ is asymmetric with respect to the horizontal axis, see Fig.~\ref{fig:phase_slips2}(b) ($\dot {\tilde \varphi}$ is neglected in this analysis).
-This is the reason of the excess current with respect to the Ohm's law, which is seen in the IV-characteristics, presented in Fig.~2 of the main text.
+This is the reason for the excess current with respect to Ohm's law, which is seen in the IV-characteristics, presented in Fig.~2 of the main text.

 In order to obtain numerically the results presented in Fig.~\ref{fig:phase_slips} we assumed small noise of the magnetic moments $ \bm m_i$.
 But we would like to stress that the discussed results are not related to the magnetoelectric coupling between the phase and the magnetization and can be realized even in coupled chains of conventional JJs with $\varphi_0 \equiv 0$ if we assume small fluctuations of the phases.
+In general, due to the finite value of the internal resistance of the generator some small initial part of regime I at $V \sim I_c r_g$ may be difficult to achieve experimentally.